ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 -----------------------------------------

 Each voting member in good standing is entitled to one vote on each matter submitted to a vote of the members.
-Voting shall be by voice vote, unless the chairman of the meeting at which such vote takes place directs such voting to be by ballot.
+Voting shall be by voice vote, unless the Chair of the meeting at which such vote takes place directs such voting to be by ballot.
 No single vote shall be split into fractional votes.